 Salmon: Pinot Noir

 Dessert time!
 Bring out those holiday treats and cookies which will pair up nicely with a few selections below.
+Remember the key is to make sure the wine is sweeter than the dessert or else the wine will taste bitter.

 Dark Chocolate based desserts pair well with Merlot, Cabernet Sauvignon, or Pinot Noir.